 Using these questions as a starting point, students can then turn their attention to the plan for their concentration:

-For most students, these questions are similar to those they answer when they complete the Gallatin Plan of Study form.
+For most students, many of these questions are similar to those they answer when they complete the Gallatin Plan of Study form.
 The Intellectual Autobiography and Plan for Concentration becomes the opportunity to integrate these ideas and to help students to seek out the ways that their courses converge and coalesce into a unique, individualized course of study.

 All students are required to submit the Intellectual Autobiography and Plan for Concentration (IAPC) no later than the end of the sophomore year (i.e., before completing 64 units).
 The timing of the essay in a student’s career at Gallatin may vary slightly, as students arrive at their concentrations at different rates and through different strategies.
 Some students may want to submit the essay earlier, but they should complete at least 32 units before doing so.
 Students who transfer into Gallatin with 64 units must complete this requirement during their first semester at Gallatin (deadline: summer/fall admits – November1; spring admits – April 1).

 The student’s adviser is responsible for approving the IAPC essay, and it is therefore important that students stay in close touch with their advisers as they work on this document.
 Once the essay is completed, the student needs to submit it to his or her adviser for approval.
 After the adviser has given approval, the student should then submit the IAPC to the Gallatin Office of Advising by using the online Intellectual Autobiography and Plan for Concentration form.
 Students who do not fulfill this requirement will have a restriction (called an IAPC Hold) placed on their registration.
 This restriction will prohibit students from registering or making schedule changes (such as dropping or adding courses) until the IAPC is approved by the adviser and submitted.